ChenPeleg/folder-icons/file-icons.md

 # steps:
 1. look at the file :
-`file-icons/file-icons.js`
+`file-icons/file-icons.js` - done

-2. Search for icons that could be used for ts or tsx files
+2. Search for icons that could be used for ts or tsx files - done
-3. list in this md file the relavant icons and their  icon type, and thiere regex
+3. list in this md file the relevant icons and their  icon type, and there regex - done
+4. add each of this files to the `file-icons` folder in this repo, the content of the file could just be a comment with `// icon: <icon-type>`

 # found: